bevyengine/bevy-website/release-content/0.14/migration-guides/11278_Fix_fit_canvas_to_parent.md

-`Window::fit_canvas_to_parent` was removed in 0.13, but that ended up being problematic because many users depended on its behavior when they could not customize the CSS.
-It is now re-added to account for this need.
+`Window::fit_canvas_to_parent` is a property on WASM that automatically resizes the canvas element to the size of its parent, usually the screen.
+It was removed in 0.13, but that ended up being problematic because many users depended on its behavior when they could not customize the CSS.
+It has now been re-added to account for this need.